Syncing Groups and Users from Office 365 Groups Using 'mi-o365-usersync' Script

 4. [Application permissions]

-5. Enable the following permissions:
+5. Enable the following permission:

 • Directory: